 HLC can then assist our clients with the bond application.

 In our experience, no, they are happy with either cash or bond.
-Bond providers are usually owned by large organisations (i.e. QBE Insurance Australia own Deposit Assure).
+Bond providers are usually owned by large organisations (i.e. QBE Insurance Australia owns Deposit Assure).
 So utilising a deposit bond provides a sense of security to the vendor that the sale will finalise.

 By default, they are valid for three months.
 Though in some circumstances, we would request it so it matches the term of the contract.

-For example, for off the plan purchases that will be constructed in two years, we would request the bond to be valid for two years, so the bond doesn’t need to be renewed and corresponds with the sunset clause in the contract of sale.
+For example, for off-the-plan purchases that will be constructed in two years, we would request the bond to be valid for two years, so the bond doesn’t need to be renewed and corresponds with the sunset clause in the contract of sale.